xvik/gradle-use-python-plugin/src/doc/docs/guide/docker.md

 This changes `workDir`, docker exposed ports and environment variables.

-Plugin will detect these changed and **will restart container** automatically to properly apply configuration (you'll see it in log).
+Plugin will detect these changes and **will restart container** automatically to properly apply configuration (you'll see it in log).

 !!! tip
     To avoid redundant container restarts prefer global docker configuration.
 But `workDir` could be set only on task level

-Task properties affecting container restart (because they could be specified only during startup):
+Task properties affecting container restart (because they could be specified only before container startup):

 name | Description
 -----|-----------------------------------------------------------------------------------------------------------------------